trbsi/uglavu/wp-content/plugins/blocksy-companion/readme.txt

 == Changelog ==

+1.1.7: 2019-08-12
+* New: Mailchimp extension customizable placeholders for fields
+* Improvement: Use only one translation domain

 1.1.6: 2019-08-05
 * Improvement: Move user meta social networks from theme
 * Fix: Small fixes in styles